UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/waves/longitudinal.md

 ```{math}
 \frac{F_{tot}}{k_{tot}} = \left(\frac{F_1}{k_1} + \frac{F_2}{k_2}\right)
 ```
-Since the springs propagate the force applied through them, all the forces are the same $F_{tot} = F_1 = F_2$, so we are finally left with
+Since the springs propagate the force applied through them, all the forces are the same $F_{tot} = F_1 = F_2$, so we are finally left with:
 ```{math}
 \frac{1}{k_{tot}} = \frac{1}{k_1} + \frac{1}{k_2}
 ```
-and therefore for two springs, the effective spring constant is
+and therefore for two springs, the effective spring constant is:
 ```{math}
 k_{tot} = \left(\frac{1}{k_1} + \frac{1}{k_2}\right)^{-1}
 ```
-If there are $N$ springs in series, then this result takes the form
+If there are $N$ springs in series, then this result takes the form:
 ```{math}
 \frac{1}{k_{tot}} = \frac{1}{k_1} + \frac{1}{k_2} + \dots + \frac{1}{k_N}
 ```
-and if the springs are identical, $k_1 = k_2 = \dots = k_N = k$ this result reduces to
+and if the springs are identical, $k_1 = k_2 = \dots = k_N = k$ this result reduces to:
 ```{math}
 :label: totalspringconstant
 \frac{1}{k_{tot}} = \frac{N}{k} \Rightarrow k_{tot} = \frac{k}{N}